AnuragRawat04/PSI-Multilingual-RagChatBot/README.md

 ---

-## 📺 Demo & Deployment Note

-⚠️ **Deployment Status**: Due to recent changes in LangChain documentation and API compatibility issues, a fully deployed version is currently unavailable.
-However, you can run the application locally using the quick start guide above.

-**Watch the Project Demo**: Check out our YouTube demo showcasing the full functionality: https://youtu.be/s71MUQZU93Q We are actively working on resolving the deployment issues and will update this repository with a live link as soon as possible.

----
 ## 🚀 How It Works

 1. **Upload Document**: Select a PDF/text file in any of the 8 supported languages